Finding real value in information technology.

 Our values

-At Timehouse, we practice the following values in everything we do: customer-oriented approach, expertise, honesty and trust.
+At Timehouse, we practice the following values in everything that we do: a customer-oriented approach, profound technical expertise, honesty, and trust.
 Our customers can always rely on us to act based on these principles.

 Vision

-We want to be the most valued and trusted provider of information systems and online services softwares, both in Finland and internationally.
-We strive to always be the first option for our customers, when they need consultant for services that support and promote their business processes.
+We want to be a valued provider of information systems and online services both in Finland and internationally.
+We strive to always be the first option for our customers when they need help.

 Mission

 Our mission is to bring significant value to our customers from IT solutions.
-We are not looking for quick fixes but long-lasting companionships, that benefit both parties.
-We implement customer-oriented solutions even when there is no easy answers or solutions.
+We are not looking for quick fixes, but long-lasting companionships that benefit both parties.
+We implement customer-oriented solutions even when there are no easy answers or solutions.

 Timehouse Timeline